delpinolisette/complex-analysis/cross_ratio_fixed_pt.md

 But in particular when $f$ is a fractional linear transformation, then $d = max\{deg P, deg Q\}=1$, so for FL:
 $$\sum_{f(z_0)=z_o, z_0 \in \mathbb{\overline C}} Ind_{z_0}f = 2 = \chi(\overline C)$$
-where $\chi$ is the [Euler Characteristic](https://en.wikipedia.org/wiki/Euler_characteristic) of the extendedn complex plane considered as the [Reimman Sphere](https://en.wikipedia.org/wiki/Riemann_sphere), which is then considered as tetrahedron.
+where $\chi$ is the [Euler Characteristic](https://en.wikipedia.org/wiki/Euler_characteristic) of the extended complex plane considered as the [Reimann Sphere](https://en.wikipedia.org/wiki/Riemann_sphere), which is then considered as tetrahedron.
 Very very very cool.

 noteL Should verify this fact if time allows.